geodynamics/pylith/docs/user/run-pylith/petsc-options.md

 | `snes_linesearch_monitor` | Show line search information in nonlinear solve. |
 ```

-## Solver Settings
+## Solver Options

-For most problems we use the GMRES method from Saad and Schultz for the linear solver with solver tolerances around 1.0e-10.
+For most problems we use the GMRES method from Saad and Schultz for the linear solver; this is the linear solver PETSc uses as the default.
-When running large problems, we often raise the solver tolerances by one or two orders of magnitude to reduce runtime while still achieving suitable accuracy.

 See [PETSc linear solver table](https://petsc.org/release/docs/manual/ksp/#tab-kspdefaults) for a list of PETSc options for linear solvers and preconditioners.

 :::{tip}